adaltas/node-nikita/packages/core/src/actions/fs/base/lstat.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'target':
             type: 'string'
             description: '''
             Location of the file from where to obtain information.
             '''
         required: ['target']

 ## Handler